dotnet/csharplang/proposals/readonly-locals-and-parameters.md

 ## Summary
 [summary]: #summary

-The "readonly locals and parameters" feature is actually a group or features that declare local variables and method parameters without permit the state (objects or primitives) to modifications.
+eThe "readonly locals and parameters" feature is actually a group or features that declare local variables and method parameters without permit the state (objects or primitives) to modifications.

 # Prevoius work